French Wine Regions

 Syrah

 A noble grape has found its home in many places in the world.
-In Australia, it often goes by the name Shiraz.
+In Australia, it is often called Shiraz.
 However, DNA research has traced its ancestral home to France, specifically the Northern Rhone region.
 It is an ancient grape grown by Celtic tribes long before the arrival of the Roman legions.

 Over centuries, the grape’s influence expanded into the Southern Rhone and the Mediterranean coast.
 The differences between the warm Southern Rhone and the cool Northern Rhone Valleys are why there are two warring Syrah styles.

-Cool climate syrahs tend to be lean but robust with intense animal flavors, often bordering on roadkill.
-However, Syrah is often jammy and delicious with a bacon-meets-chocolate profile in warmer weather.
+Cool-climate Syrahs tend to be lean but robust, with intense animal flavors that often border on roadkill.
+However, in warmer weather, Syrah is often jammy and delicious, with a bacon-meets-chocolate profile.

 Cabernet Franc and Cabernet Sauvignon

 For decades, there were questions about how Cabernet Sauvignon and Cabernet Franc were related.
-Finally, we know that Cabernet Sauvignon is the offspring of Cabernet Franc and Sauvignon Blanc through laboratory tests.
+Finally, laboratory tests have revealed that Cabernet Sauvignon is the offspring of Cabernet Franc and Sauvignon Blanc.

-You might be a wine geek if you enjoyed reading about French wine regions!
+If you enjoyed reading about French wine regions, you might be a wine geek!
 However, if you are hungry for more knowledge, you can take our wine courses with the National Wine School certification!

 French Wine Questions & Answers